craftingcity/The-Known-World/Game Notes/Mechanics/Custom Weapon Mechanics.md

 As you perform a weapon attack, you may attempt to restrain your target.

 ### Return

+When you miss with an attack with this weapon, it returns to you in an arc.
+Y

 ### Pointtack

 As you perform a weapon attack, you may attempt to precisely target your weapon.

 ### Scatter

 In replacement of a weapon attack, you may create a 10' cone of small, quick, and harmful pellets.
 Roll your weapon's normal damage.
 Any creatures in the zone take an equal division of the damage.
 Any creatures in half cover take half of their share of the damage, and any creatures in three-quarters cover take three-quarters of their share of the damage, and in either case the remaining damage is done to the cover instead.